 Ekala’s guides are well spoken, thus providing interesting detail and clarity while on the Cradle of Humankind tour.

 Active engagement between guide and guest is accordingly encouraged.

-Hence Ekala structures our tours around the client’s individual requirements.
+Hence Ekala structures around the client’s individual requirements.

 Thus if time is limited:

-Consequently structuring the tour from arrival to departure – including airport collection and drop off.
+Consequently structuring from arrival to departure – including airport collection and drop off.

 Accordingly using all time available as a fully guided professional tour.

 As a result not simply a point to point mixed group drive around.

 Hence a tour quote based on your specific requirements.